richapadhi/Agile/README.md

 - User can make request for service of their Employee by providing details (Project Information, Start Date, End Date, Work Location, Position Domain, Postion Role, Experience Level, Technology, Skills)
 - After Request is created, user can check the status of service and delete request (Enquiry) if user change their mind (ONLY PENDING REQUEST WHOSE OFFER HAS NOT BE BEEN PROVIDED CAN BE DELETED )
 - User can check status of Request(Enquiry) that is Pending, or Completed
-- User can check the offers given by the provider and accept and decline the offer, ad can provide feedbavk on why they have rejected the offer.
+- User can check the offers given by the provider and accept and decline the offer, and can provide feedback on why they have rejected the offer.
 ---
 ### Other Features
 - User can see/edit their profile